acstech/doppler-frontend/README.md

 Run `docker build . -t acstintern/doppler-frontend:latest` if either the index file or the asset files have been changed.

-Then go to doppler-events/ and `run docker-compose up -d`
+Then go to doppler-events and `run docker-compose up -d`

-To receive messages and send over a web-socket connection, doppler-events and doppler-frontend must be running.
+ _Note: To receive messages and send over a web-socket connection, doppler-events and doppler-frontend must be running._

 ## Contributors